Agentic AI Governance and Lifecycle Management in Healthcare: Introduction

 \section{Introduction}

-Over the last two years (2024–2025), the healthcare sector has progressed from experimental uses of generative AI to the deployment of autonomous, goal-directed systems commonly described as agentic AI \cite{Brodeur2025, Karunanayake2025}.
+During 2024–2025, healthcare organizations began moving from generative AI pilots toward more autonomous, goal-directed systems commonly described as agentic AI \cite{Brodeur2025} \cite{Karunanayake2025}.
 While 2023 emphasized text generation and chatbots, the focus has shifted to proactive, goal-directed systems known as Agentic AI.
-Agentic AI functions as a teammate capable of multi-step planning and goal-directed execution \cite{Shokrollahi2025, Zhang2023}.
+Agentic AI can function as a workflow participant capable of planning, tool use, and goal-directed execution \cite{Shokrollahi2025} \cite{Zhang2023}.
 Unlike traditional models that wait for human queries, Agentic AI autonomously monitors data, reasons through clinical contexts, and executes multi-step actions \cite{Banerjie2025}.
 The healthcare industry has started to see scaled implementation, with peer-reviewed studies and clinical pilot programs increasing between 2024 and 2025 \cite{Gorenshtein2025}.
 The emergence of Multimodal Large Language Models (MLLMs) like Med-PaLM 2 and Med-Flamingo has facilitated this shift, allowing for the synthesis of diverse data sources, including medical imaging and real-time information \cite{Karunanayake2025}.
-The deployment of real-time documentation tools like Nuance DAX Copilot has drastically reduced the administrative burden on clinicians \cite{Liu2024}, while ICU-based agents monitor vital signs to alert teams to sepsis or arrhythmias before they become symptomatic \cite{Liu2025}.
-The future growth of Agentic AI is defined by a shift from reactive to proactive care, where autonomous systems intervene before a patient’s condition deteriorates \cite{Karunanayake2025, Liu2025}.
+The deployment of real-time documentation tools like Nuance DAX Copilot has been associated with reductions in documentation burden \cite{Liu2024}, while ICU-based agents monitor vital signs to alert teams in experimental or pilot contexts, to sepsis or arrhythmias before they become symptomatic \cite{Liu2025}.
+The future growth of Agentic AI is defined by a shift from reactive to proactive care, where autonomous systems intervene before a patient’s condition deteriorates \cite{Karunanayake2025} \cite{Liu2025}.
 However, without proper design-time limits and runtime governance, the proliferation of autonomous agents, known as agent sprawl, can lead to inefficiencies and safety risks \cite{Banerjie2025}.
-Research indicates an inverted-U relationship between the number of agents and task performance.
+Research indicates an inverted-U relationship between the number of agents and task performance\cite{Gorenshtein2025}.
 A small set of specialized agents can improve performance; however, teams larger than ~4–5 agents may degrade outcomes due to coordination overhead \cite{Gorenshtein2025}.
 Ambiguous ownership, drifting controls, duplicated capabilities, and an expanding attack surface can lead to safety and compliance risks over time.
-Consequently, the challenge lies not in improving care with Agentic AI, but in managing the operational instability of agent sprawl to avoid redundancy and compliance risks.
+Consequently, the challenge is not only improving care, but governing agent sprawl so that autonomy does not create redundancy, accountability gaps, or unmanaged risk.